tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone3/MergedReviewLog.md

 Author: Lucas Tobias 64613

-The player is the primary actor because they issue the command, while the server is the secondary actor because it changes the player's position on the world.
+The player is the primary actor because they issue the command, and there is no secondary actor.
 The use case is correct.

 ### 4. Save Region to Clipboard

 Author: Nicolas Nascimento 61905

 The player is the primary actor because they issue the command.
-There is no secondary actor, since the server for example, doesn't do anythin.
-The use case is correct.
+There is no secondary actor, since the server for example, doesn't do anything.
+The use case diagram picture displays the server as the secondary actor, which is wrong.

 ### 5. Apply heightmap

 Author: Pedro Amorim 64614

-The player is the primary actor because they issue the command, while the server is the secondary actor because it modifies the world terrain.
-The use case is correct.
+The player is the primary actor because they issue the command, and there is no secondary actor.
+The use case diagram picture displays the server as the secondary actor, which is wrong.

 ## Design Patterns